sass/sass/proposal/string-split.md

   ```

-An empty `$separator` returns all characters in the original string:
+An empty `$separator` returns all Unicode code points in the original string:

 - ```scss
   $font: "Helvetica"